Blanche Bernstein: Critique of welfare system

 Bernstein concluded that the welfare system of her era encouraged the continued dependency of recipients instead of effecting their independence.
 "Reduction of dependency is the greatest unmet need in social policy today," she once said.
-"We have not gotten to the heart of the problem."
+"We have not gotten to the heart of the problem".

 She blamed social workers themselves for maintaining what she believed was the failing status quo.

 Other experts and welfare advocates accused her of being unsympathetic to poor people, which she denied.
-Upon her appointment by Koch, the weekly Village Voice criticized her for allegedly having a track record focused on "devising new strategies to cut the welfare budget."
+Upon her appointment by Koch, the weekly Village Voice criticized her for allegedly having a track record focused on "devising new strategies to cut the welfare budget".
 Indeed, as Koch took office amidst the continuing fiscal crisis of the city, Bernstein's task was to reduce the welfare rolls, a task that drew special criticism from Black political leaders, who accused her of being "anti-poor."
-But, at a tense meeting several months into the administration, Koch responded to Bernstein critics by saying "You shouldn't be pointing your finger at Blanche Bernstein; you should be talking about me because she's doing exactly what I'm telling her to do."
+But, at a tense meeting several months into the administration, Koch responded to Bernstein critics by saying "You shouldn't be pointing your finger at Blanche Bernstein; you should be talking about me because she's doing exactly what I'm telling her to do".
 Koch ultimately fired Bernstein because her brusque style had become too much of a liability.

-In her later career, Bernstein came to focus increasingly on the growing and entwined problems of teen-age mothers, single-parent families, poor education, school dropout and unemployment.
-Unless society "breaks the cycle of dependency and poverty," she said, "we are in danger of creating a permanent underclass."
+In her later career, Bernstein came to focus increasingly on the growing and entwined problems of teenage mothers, single-parent families, poor education, school dropout, and unemployment.
+Unless society "breaks the cycle of dependency and poverty," she said, "we are in danger of creating a permanent underclass".